Aiiii-den/ml_pm10/README.md

 _Evaluation Metrics:_ Describe the metrics used to assess model performance.

 ### 3. Sprint Overview #TODO
-The project consist of 11 sprints running from BEGINNING DATE to END DATE, excluding a summer break from BD-ED.
+The project consist of 11 sprints running from April 4th 2024 to September 23rd 2024, excluding a summer break from 29.07. - 19.08.
 The sprint planning was structured according to the ML development cycle by Microsoft. https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview This cycle includes five phases: